At the beginning of the game, you're given the choice of whether to simulate a Witcher 2 save to influence the events of The Witcher 3.

-The Witcher 3: Wild Hunt gives players the choice of either going in with a clean slate or answering a few questions about the part they played in the events of the previous game.
-The choices yield different results, but it’s not clear which is which from the outset.
+The Witcher 3: Wild Hunt gives players the choice of either going in with a clean slate or answering a few questions about Geralt's part in the events of previous games.
+The choices yield different results, but it's not clear which is which from the outset.

 To get around that on consoles, developer CD Projekt devised a scene in which a character asks Geralt a few questions about his choices in the previous game's various plot points.
 Your choices matter, as they alter the world state and other small storylines in the game.